 Bring Your Own Device (BYOD) policies very rapidly became a hit amongst smaller businesses and enterprises over the last few years.
 Where flexible working policies and remote working is increasing in popularity, BYOD gives employees an added layer of convenience as they switch between their work and personal life.

 Employees bringing their personally owned devices (laptops, tablets, and smartphones) can bring about many benefits including flexibility, productivity and increased motivation in the workplace.
-It also saves businesses huge amounts of money on hardware and software every year.
+It also saves mobile-first businesses huge amounts of money on hardware and software every year.
 It is unlikely that employers are going to stop staff using their own devices for work purposes any time soon.

 That being said, there are also a number of security challenges companies face when adopting a BYOD policy.
 Rather than respond in a way that tightens restrictions and takes away from the benefits, IT managers can embrace BYOD with the right solutions to get the right balance and reduce security risks.